CyberGeekPk/Cybersecurity-Internship---DeveloperHub-Corporation/Week-2-Implementing-Security-Measures.md

 ### Secure HTTP Headers:
 Utilize a security middleware (e.g., helmet.js for Express) to automatically set appropriate HTTP response headers to enhance the application's security posture against common web vulnerabilities.

+# Phase 2: Implementing Security Measures (Week 2)
+Now, let's fix the vulnerabilities we identified.

+## Install New Dependencies
+npm install validator bcrypt jsonwebtoken helmet
+- **validator:** A library for validating and sanitizing strings, like emails, URLs, and more.
+- **bcrypt:** A library to hash and compare passwords securely using the bcrypt algorithm.
+- **jsonwebtoken:** A library for generating and verifying JSON Web Tokens (JWT) for authentication.
+- **helmet:** A middleware that helps secure Express apps by setting various HTTP headers.